yourbasic/func/README.md

 The implementation of neigbor iteration is crucial for the performance of any graph library.
-Therefore all of the predefined building blocks and operations implement the `visit`function in time proportional to the number of neighbors.
+Therefore all predefined building blocks and operations try to implement the `visit` function in time proportional to the actual number of neighbors.

 However, with filter functions this is not possible.
-Graphs built by the `Generic` function must visit all potenential neighbors during iteration.
+In particular, graphs built by the `Generic` function must visit all potenential neighbors during iteration.

 ### Caching